AI Governance · Trust Infrastructure

 What VDR provides

-A shared, verifiable trust layer for machine-to-machine decisions.
+A neutral, verifiable trust layer for automated decisions.

 VDR is a trust metadata registry.
 It stores and serves trust records — you are in control of your policy engine.